-You should know some important things before you go out and throw some L plates on your bike, as it isn’t quite as simple as it seems.
+Here are some important things you need to know before you go out and throw some L plates on your bike, as it isn’t quite as simple as it seems.

 In this article, I get into the ins and outs of the motorcycle L plate law.